 An attorney, who represents the man arrested with the drugs and spoke on the condition that his client not be named because of concerns about his safety, said his client grew up in the Dominican Republic with Ramirez and used his name “to get the cops off his back, which didn’t work.”

-The Globe goes on to explain the man with the drugs was stopped in Western Massachusetts, then told police he was headed to Boston to see a friend who was a professional baseball player and that a mysterious cardboard box in the car belonged to Ramirez.
+The Globe goes on to explain the man with the drugs was stopped in Western Massachusetts, then told police as well as the huntington beach rehab he was headed to Boston to see a friend who was a professional baseball player and that a mysterious cardboard box in the car belonged to Ramirez.
 For evidence, he FaceTimed Ramirez, who picked up, spoke to police, denied any connection to the box and told the cops they were welcome to open it.
 When police found the drugs, the man quickly clarified that Ramirez had no connection to them.

 McPhee, meanwhile, seems to have caught wind of the situation without having the full story.